-Estradiol levels in the men who took the boron supplement were reduced by almost 50%.
+Estradiol levels in the men who took the boron supplement reduced by almost 50%.

 This is not the only study that showed a positive association.
-Another study3 was done in 2011.
-In this study, there were also positive results related to the use of boron in men.
+A 2011 study showed positive results related to the use of boron in men.

 The study divided the male participants into multiple groups.
 This allowed them to compare various methods of boron administration use against each other.

 Some participants were provided a weekly dose of boron.
-Others were rather offered a weekly dose of boron.
+Others received a weekly dose of boron.
 The study measured plasma steroid hormones in the participants.
 Levels of proinflammatory cytokines were also measured.
 Each serving provided the participant with a 10mg boron dose.

 There was a significant increase in the level of free testosterone among male participants.
 Additionally, a reduction in estradiol was also noted among the participants who took the boron supplement.